mrcloudland/mrcloudland.github.io/_posts/2014-06-11-gettting-started-with-grunt-part-1.md

 npm install grunt grunt-cli
 {% endhighlight %}

 Grunt came with many official and thrid-party packages that could be installed with npm.
 For instance, if you would like to use grunt for compiling CSS from SASS, you could install the grunt-contrib-sass package.
-The  --save-dev option would save it as a dev-dependency in the package.json file.
+The  --save-dev option would save it as a dev-dependency in the package.json file. <strong>(Update: As this package depends on SASS, and SASS depend on Ruby, make sure you have both of them installed.
+The package would load up SASS to perform the task)</strong>
 {% highlight js %}
 npm install grunt-contrib-sass --save-dev
 {% endhighlight %}